 - 111.6.
 A token is subject to anything that affects permanents in general or that affects the token's card type or subtype.
 A token isn't a card (even if represented by a card that has a Magic back or that came from a Magic booster pack). - 111.7.
 A token that's in a zone other than the battlefield ceases to exist.
 This is a state-based action; see rule 704.
 (Note that if a token changes zones, applicable triggered abilities will trigger before the token ceases to exist.) - 111.8.
 A token that has left the battlefield can't move to another zone or come back onto the battlefield.
 If such a token would change zones, it remains in its current zone instead.
 It ceases to exist the next time state-based actions are checked; see rule 704. - 111.9.
 Some effects instruct a player to create a legendary token.
 These may be written "create [name], a . . ." and list characteristics for the token.
 This is the same as an instruction to create a token with the listed characteristics that has the given name. - 111.10.
 Some effects instruct a player to create a predefined token.
 These effects use the definition below to determine the characteristics the token is created with.
 The effect that creates a predefined token may also modify or add to the predefined characteristics. - 111.10a A Treasure token is a colorless Treasure artifact token with "{T}, Sacrifice this artifact: Add one mana of any color." - 111.10b A Food token is a colorless Food artifact token with "{2}, {T}, Sacrifice this artifact: You gain 3 life." - 111.10c A Gold token is a colorless Gold artifact token with "Sacrifice this artifact: Add one mana of any color." - 111.10d A Walker token is a 2/2 black Zombie creature token named Walker. - 111.10e A Shard token is a colorless Shard enchantment token with "{2}, Sacrifice this enchantment: Scry 1, then draw a card." - 111.10f A Clue token is a colorless Clue artifact token with "{2}, Sacrifice this artifact: Draw a card." - 111.10g A Blood token is a colorless Blood artifact token with "{1}, {T}, Discard a card, Sacrifice this artifact: Draw a card." - 111.10h A Powerstone token is a colorless Powerstone artifact token with "{T}: Add {C}.
-This mana can't be spent to cast a nonartifact spell." - 111.11.
-A copy of a permanent spell becomes a token as it resolves.
-The token has the characteristics of the spell that became that token.
-The token is not "created" for the purposes of any replacement effects or triggered abilities that refer to creating a token.
+This mana can't be spent to cast a nonartifact spell." - 111.10i An Incubator token is a transforming double-faced token.
+Its front face is a colorless Incubator artifact with "{2}: Transform this artifact."
+Its back face is a 0/0 colorless Phyrexian artifact creature named Phyrexian Token. - 111.10j A Cursed Role token is a colorless Aura Role enchantment token named Cursed with enchant creature and "Enchanted creature has base power and toughness 1/1." - 111.10k A Monster Role token is a colorless Aura Role enchantment token named Monster with enchant creature and "Enchanted creature gets +1/+1 and has trample." - 111.10m A Royal Role token is a colorless Aura Role enchantment token named Royal with enchant creature and "Enchanted creature gets +1/+1 and has ward {1}."